Beautiful, community-driven trail right at the edge of town.

 We donate $5.00 from every race registration to a local trail stewardship organization.
 For the Deschutes River 50K and 25K, we’re partnering with the Central Oregon Trail Alliance (COTA), a world-class organization that helps keep the trails around Bend world-class.

-All finishers will receive a “thank you” award for joining us.
+All finishers will receive a modest “thank you” for joining us.

 Starting around 3:00pm, we’ll have food, music and an assortment of NW beers available at the finish line.